clearpathrobotics/cpr-documentation/README.md

 - Bad: `controller_1.PNG`

 Downloadable assets like PDFs should say _clearpath_robotics_ at the start of the name.
-This helps User's know where they downloaded the file from later, as the asset is saved to their _Downloads_ folder.
+This helps Users know where they downloaded the file from later, as the asset is saved to their _Downloads_ folder.

 ## Where should I place files?